Networking has its own language. On top of that, there are a lot of acronyms. If you can't speak and understand the language, you won't get anywhere.

 of the output varies between operating systems.

 We don't really use SSL any more, it should be nothing but TLS or Transport Layer Security, but we're all in the habit of saying "SSL".
 Learn how it works, and how to use it correctly and safely.

-How Browsers Use TLS SSL/TLS Security Issues Google Cloud, FreeBSD, and TLS Using Free "Let's Encrypt" TLS Digital Certificates on GoDaddy Hosting
+How Browsers Use TLS SSL/TLS Security Issues Running TLS 1.3 with Nginx and OpenSSL Google Cloud, FreeBSD, and TLS Using Free "Let's Encrypt" TLS Digital Certificates on GoDaddy Hosting

 SDN or Software-Defined Networking allows hosts to request data flows with specific quality of service, latency, throughput, security, and other parameters.